MaxMenssen/predint/cran-comments.md

 1) Please do not start the description with "This package", package name, title or similar.
 -> I fixed this

-2) If there are references describing the methods in your package, please add these in the   description field of your DESCRIPTION file in the form authors (year) <doi:...>
+2) If there are references describing the methods in your package, please add these in the   description field of your DESCRIPTION file....
-authors (year) <arXiv:...>
-authors (year, ISBN:...)
-or if those are not available: <https:...>
-with no space after 'doi:', 'arXiv:', 'https:' and angle brackets for auto-linking.
-(If you want to add a title as well please put it in quotes: "Title") -> The paper regarding the methods used in this package is still in review.
+-> The paper regarding the methods used in this package is still in review.
 Hence, there is no reference other than the link on the cran homepage that will be active after the upload.